Cracker321/Cracker321/README.md

   <br>
 - Hello!
 I'm Yujong Cho, a back-end developer with a passion for learning and teamwork.
   <br>
-  I've recently acquired the Certified Kubernetes Administrator(CKA) credential, building a foundational understanding of Kubernetes, a technology for implementing cloud-native applications.
+  I've recently acquired the Certified Kubernetes Administrator(CKA) and AWS Certified Solutions Architect Associate credential, building a foundational understanding of Kubernetes and AWS, technologies for implementing cloud-native applications.
   <br>
   I'm applying this knowledge for more effective service development.
   <br>